 Getting the right fit is important too.
 Too tight at the front and they’ll pinch your upper foot.
 This gets in the way of using the balls of your feet to push forward when you need to.

 For other fighters, the width of the shoe is the sticking point.
 If the shoe isn’t wide enough for your foot, you’ll have difficulty with movement, you won’t feel comfortable and will develop sores and blisters eventually.

-Nike–The company makes many type of athletic shoes; not only sneakers for general use.
+- Nike–The company makes many types of athletic shoes; not only sneakers for general use.
 Their Nike Lo Pro Boxing shoes are lightweight, that don’t slip on the canvas and are inexpensive.
-Nike also makes other types of shoes for boxers like their HyperKO boots for boxing which are expensive, but some fighters swear by them.
+Nike also makes other types of shoes for boxers like their HyperKO boots for boxing which is expensive, but some fighters swear by them.